gadicc/meteor-famous-views/README.md

 * `famousCmp.mainCtx = yourMainContext`, else one will be generated for you and made available here.

-* `dataFromTpl`, `dataFromCmp` -- use these functions in Template created, rendered, events, helpers, to get the compView object, which contains a `node` property to the actual Famous node (view, surface, etc).
+* `famousCmp.dataFromTemplate` and `.dataFromComponent` -- use these functions in
+Template created, rendered, events, helpers, to get the compView object, which contains a `node` property to the actual Famous node (view, surface, etc).
 Feel free to use these functions in descendent templates, they'll climb the component tree until they find the enclosing compView.

   ```js
     Template.blockSpring.events({